 - The above will be explained to children and parents or caregivers.
 If the child is ok with it, aspects of the proposed therapy and how therapy went will be shared with the parent(s) or caregiver.

-To download this document please click here Terms and Conditions of Therapy 2021
+To download this document please click here

 - COVID-19 is a highly infectious illness cause by a previously unknown virus for which there is currently no proven treatment regime or vaccine.
 While most people who contract the illness will only suffer mild symptoms and recover, a small number have serious symptoms and need hospitalisation.
 Persons over 60 and those with other chronic and respiratory illnesses or who have suppressed immune systems are at greater risk.

 - The Covid-19 virus is mainly transmitted through droplets which remain airborne for a short period and quickly fall on floors or surfaces.
 You can be infected by breathing in the virus if you are in close proximity of someone who has COVID-19, or by touching a contaminated surface and then your eyes, nose or mouth.

 Precautions that the practice has taken to reduce the transmission